PanBeliara/cpuApp/README.md

 # cpuApp
  Angular frontend client for CpuApi

 A web application consuming CpuApi REST API.
 Created while learning this technology.
+Firstly use *npm i* command to get all required dependencies.
 Run by *ng serve* command or by running **\start.bat**.

 ## It provides:
 - CRUD for Socket and Cpu tables